backtrace-labs/backtrace-javascript/examples/sdk/react/README.md

 ## Running the Example

-1. Add your universe and token to src/index.tsx
+1. Add your universe and token to the SUBMISSION_URL in src/consts.ts
 2. `npm install`
 3. `npm run serve` (this will create and serve a production build as you can't see the fallback component in development)